mthiebaux/JSNtemplate/README.md

 > git clone https://github.com/mthiebaux/JSNtemplate.git
 ```

-For Vanilla, server.js will run right out of the box with node.js:
+For *Vanilla*, server.js will run right out of the box with node.js:

 ```
 > cd JSNtemplate/vanilla
 > node server.js
 ```

-For Express, node will climb up your directory tree looking for package.json files and node_modules/ folders.
+For *Express*, node will climb up your directory tree looking for package.json files and node_modules/ folders.
 If they are not already in your directory path, you can initialize node with the following commands, above or in the express/ folder:

 ```